 Robinhood and Webull are two of the most popular investing apps, and millions of users have flocked to them for their ability to quickly trade and track stocks, options and cryptocurrency.

 So which is better for you?
-That depends not only on what the broker offers but also on what features you need.
+That depends not only on what each broker offers but also on what features you truly need.
 Here’s how these apps compare on some of the most common features.

 |Stocks and ETF commissions||$0||$0|